ISCOTTYI/rock-paper-scissors/README.md

 ![Image](screenshot.png)

+## Change Log
+### [June 27th]
+Changed the maximally allowed delay for a player move to 100 ms and the maximum speed to 1.
+Furthermore, fixed a bug in the C++ client, that caused no messaged to be transmitted to the server, despite a valid move.

 ## Installation
 In order to install the framework on your machine, you need Python (>3.3) and PIP (package manager) installed on your system.
 Furthermore, it is recommended using